Damilola Sunday Olawuyi

-Damilola Sunday Olawuyi, SAN, FCIArb, is an international jurist, professor of law, arbitrator, author and policy consultant, with expertise in petroleum, mining, energy and environmental law.
+Damilola Sunday Olawuyi is an international jurist, professor of law, arbitrator, author and policy consultant, with expertise in petroleum, mining, energy and environmental law.
 He is the Deputy Vice Chancellor of Afe Babalola University, Ado Ekiti, Nigeria.
-Professor Olawuyi was promoted to the rank of Full Professor of Law at the age of 32 years, becoming one of the youngest full professors of law in Nigerian history.
+Professor Olawuyi was promoted to the rank of full professor of law at the age of 32 years, becoming one of the youngest full professors of law in Nigerian history.
 He became a Senior Advocate of Nigeria (Queen's Counsel eqv.) in 2020, aged thirty-seven, becoming the youngest academic ever elevated to the rank of a senior advocate of Nigeria.

 He is Vice Chair of the International Law Association.
 He has served as a BOK Visiting International Professor (VIP) at the University of Pennsylvania Law School, visiting professor at Columbia Law School, New York, China University of Political Science and Law, IAS Vanguard Fellow at the University of Birmingham, and senior visiting research fellow at the Oxford Institute for Energy Studies.
 In 2019, he was a Herbert Smith Freehills visiting professor at Cambridge University.
 He has delivered lectures on energy law in over 40 countries.
 In 2020, he was appointed as an Independent Expert on the African Union's Working Group on extractive industries, environment and human rights.
 In 2021, he was appointed by President Muhammadu Buhari as a member of the Governing Board of the Nigeria Extractive Industries Transparency Initiative.
-In 2022, he was appointed by the President of the United Nations Human Rights Council to represent Africa as an Independent Expert on the UN Working Group on Business and Human Rights.
+In 2022, he was appointed by the president of the United Nations Human Rights Council to represent Africa as an Independent Expert on the UN Working Group on Business and Human Rights.
 He holds the UNESCO Chairs on Environmental Law and Sustainable Development at Hamad Bin Khalifa University, Doha, Qatar.
+In 2023, he addressed the United Nations General Assembly as the Chairperson of the UN Working Group on Business and Human Rights, presenting a report titled "Extractive Sector, Just Transition and Human Rights."